GKARLOZ/Inventory-Management-WGU-Software-1-/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
 JavaFX jars need to be added in the Referenced Libraries in the Java Projects to run this program.

- ## Clone this project

- git clone (copied linked)

- ## Importante

- In order to run this program in VS Code, you need to have JavaFX installed.

- You could find your JAVAFX version in this link: https://gluonhq.com/products/javafx/

- Once you installed JAVAFX, copy the path of the lib folder (from the JAVAFX that was installed).
-It should look something like this -->  C:/JavaOne/javafx-sdk-18.0.2/lib

- open the lauch.json file in the .vscode folder and replace the current path with your own path.
-It should look something like this -->  "vmArgs": "--module-path C:/JavaOne/javafx-sdk-18.0.2/lib --add-modules javafx.controls,javafx.fxml",

- ## Lets GO!

- Now open the Inventory.java file from the src folder Click run on top of the main method